cpetersen/lighthouse-iphone/README.markdown

 # TODO
-* webkit view for html ticket bodies

 # BUGS
 * activity indicator doesn't appear on second and third page view
 * load ticket body-html instead of body
-* UiWebView Race Condition
 * ERRORS
 	* remove "more tickets" row when there are no more tickets
 	* when you reach the last page of tickets, it keeps reloading

 # FUTURE
+* load all ticket versions
+* thread loading ticket descriptions
 * get changesets
 * get messages
 * create tickets